 (1 item) Increase the damage of your Light Attacks by 900.

 When you deal damage with consecutive melee Light Attacks, gain a stack of Belharza's Temper for 10 seconds, up to 5 stacks max.
-At 5 stacks, consume Belharza's Temper and after a 1 second delay, deal 1471 Physical Damage to enemies in a line and stun them for 3 seconds.
+At 5 stacks, consume Belharza's Temper and after 1 second, deal 1471 Physical Damage to enemies in a line and stun them for 3 seconds.
 This effect can occur once every 10 seconds and scales off the higher of your Weapon or Spell Damage.

 (2 items) Adds 1096 Maximum Stamina (3 items) Adds 129 Weapon and Spell Damage (4 items) Adds 1096 Maximum Stamina (5 items) Your Bash attacks deal 935 more damage.
 When you Bash, you also deal 0 Physical Damage in a cone in front of you, interrupting any enemies hit.
 This effect can occur once every 2 seconds and counts as Bash damage.